banasrini/device_state/README.md

 ]}

 The procedure is simple :

-	1)Create a PubNub account for "FREE",
+1. Create a PubNub account for "FREE",
-	2)publish messages to the PubNub Cloud using the Raspberry Pi and Arduino that control your home devices, 3)access these messages through your favorite browser.
+2. publish messages to the PubNub Cloud using the Raspberry Pi and Arduino that control your home devices,
+3. access these messages through your favorite browser.